smashwilson/azurefire/README.md

 I want to do with that space in the future.

 Everything related to the blog engine is file-based.
-Markdown posts and comments are "baked" to html and rendered in-place in the haml views.
+Markdown posts and comments are "baked" to html and rendered in-place by the haml templates.

 ## Why build my own blog engine?